-- Alison Smith, Head of Accessibility, Great British Railways Transition Team (GBRTT) (talking about: Keynote Listener and update on GBRTT)
+- Alison Smith, Head of Accessibility and Inclusion, Great British Railways Transition Team (GBRTT) (talking about: Keynote Listener and update on GBRTT)

-- The event will be chaired by Brian Barnsley - Deputy Chief Executive of Community Rail Network and Head of Support and Development
+- Conference Chair: Brian Barnsley , Deputy Chief Executive of Community Rail Network and Head of Support and Development, Community Rail Network

 - Venue: St George's Centre